 That should cause shivers to run down the spine of most Souls veterans.
 You can die and die against one boss in a Souls game, but this encounter throws two at you at the same time.
 It is truly a thing of nightmares, as even if you manage to kill one, the other one becomes supercharged.
 There is no doubt in my mind that Ornstein and Smough have given even the most hardcore players nightmares in the past.

-What’s even better (or worse depending on how you look at it), is that the original Dark Souls will be remastered for PS4, Xbox One, Switch and PC and will release in May this year, which means Orstein and Smough will be able to crush and haunt the dreams of a new generation of gamers.
+What’s even better (or worse depending on how you look at it), is that the original Dark Souls’s remastered version is out which means Orstein and Smough will be able to crush and haunt the dreams of a new generation of gamers.

 The Necromorphs (monstrous, reanimated members of the crew), coupled with a story that feels as if it was brewed in a nightmarish hell and the highly-disturbing audio logs found throughout the game will keep you on your toes right up until the end.
 If you complete Dead Space in one or two sittings, especially at night, prepare to meet those Necromorphs again in your dreams.